-For example, they can choose the style of box, choose the box contents and then choose how it will be wrapped and decorated.
-You can provide extra product options - either by using variable products, or by using WooCommerce Product Table with the WooCommerce Product Options plugin.
+For example, they can choose the style of the box, choose the box contents, and then choose how it will be wrapped and decorated.
+You can provide extra product options - either by using variable products or by using WooCommerce Product Table with the WooCommerce Product Options plugin.

 Case study - A WooCommerce product list view plugin for Dunbar Sales

-Jupiter Multimedia were developing a WP website for Dunbar Sales, a leading supplier of MIL-spec adhesives, paints, coatings, lubricants and corrosion preventatives.
+Jupiter Multimedia was developing a WP website for Dunbar Sales, a leading supplier of MIL-spec adhesives, paints, coatings, lubricants, and corrosion preventatives.
 The website would be selling highly technical, non-visual products that did not require large images.
 As a result, the default WooCommerce grid layout was inappropriate for their client's industry.

 The developer said:

 "I needed a TRUE list view and nothing else I tried could produce the results I required, short of trying to rebuild the entire archive page by hand.
 I wasn't into the idea of doing that due to the time involved and ability to upgrade as woo changes."